Stay tuned, stay hungry, and go cook something already!

 Salt and pepper to taste

-1 teaspoon fresh chopped herbs, I used Rosemary (still growing from my garden), thyme, and tarragon (you can also use dried herbs)
+1 teaspoon fresh chopped herbs-I used Rosemary (still growing from my garden) thyme and tarragon

 Procedure